aporlowski/pi-sdr/README.md

 - [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (althout it is significantly more difficult to tune; see notes in tutorial .
 The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to the cheaper dongle.)
 - **Total $19.99-39.99 not including tax**

+### Antenna Purposes

+Antennas vary in thier phyical properties, such as length and shape, to optimize reception of a specific section of radio spectrum.
+Length typically decreaes as frequency increases.

+The Nooelec bundle comes with three antennas, and we reccommend LM YN LTE 4G Omnidirectional Antenna for more portable 800 Mhz reception when compared to the cable and base setup that comes with the Nooelec.

+The shorter fixed length antenna (~12cm) is for generic UHF, 300 MHz to 3 GHz.

+The longer fixed length antenna is optimized specifically for 433 Mhz which includes the ISM radio band.

+The variable length antenna can be tuned for a range of frequencies by varying its extended length.
+You can use various [calculators](http://www.csgnetwork.com/antennagenericfreqlencalc.html) do determine this.
+For example, to get a 1/2 wavelength antenna for 162.45 Mhz NOAA Weather Radio that we demonstrate later on, we determine we need to extend the antenna to ~34.57 inches.
+Whereas an equivalent 1/2 wavelenth for 858 Mhz P25 radio would be ~6.5 inches.

 ## Setup

 ### Choose your OS